 I started with research because I wanted to clearly understand and define needs of the project before beginning to design the app.
-I spent a couple weeks interviewing my colleagues so that I was well-versed on both components of the project (the Biennale app, and AR project Voxel Bridge).
-During this time I also visited the AR sites that would be integrated with the app, tested out the AR myself, and participated in weekly meetings with the development team.
+I interviewed my colleagues so that I was well-versed on the project (the Biennale app, and AR project Voxel Bridge).
+I also visited the AR sites that would be integrated with the app, tested out the AR myself, and participated in weekly meetings with the development team.

 After my initial research, I felt confident that I understood the Biennale's needs for the project, but not the user's needs.
 At this point, I used user research methods to gain a deeper understanding of potential users.
 The design documents that I created also helped me to organize my research findings.

-I decided to conduct some more user research and interview the AR volunteers (they were testing the AR technology for Voxel Bridge).
-I chose to interview these volunteers because they were between the ages of 16 to 60, had a vast range of technological abilities, and had no prior knowledge of the Biennale before volunteering.
+I interviewed the AR volunteers who were testing the AR technology for Voxel Bridge because they were between the ages of 16 to 60, had a range of technological abilities, and had no prior knowledge of the Biennale before volunteering.
 These characteristics were very similar to the expected user base of the Vancouver Biennale App.

 The Vancouver Biennale has a very diverse audience of all ages visiting their exhibitions.
 For the purpose of this application, I split the Biennale’s audience into 2 groups: those who are familiar with AR, and those who are unfamiliar with AR.

 By identifying key areas of ambiguity or confusion within the journey from the street to an AR exhibition, I was able to proceed to identify critical points that would benefit from additional explanations.
-Moreover, by identifying the touchpoints where users were most likely to seek further instruction, I was able to determine which areas to prioritize later on in the project.
+Additionally, by identifying the touch points where users were most likely to seek further instruction, I was able to determine which areas to prioritize later on in the project.